 -

-direct connection is made between the ultracold's serial port
+communicate digitally, a direct connection can be made between the

 and the Networked Robotics NTMS hardware.
-The reading on the
+Connections are

-front panel display of the ultracold is the same as the
+front panel display of the instrument is the same as the data

-serial port, an advanced Networked Robotics digital temperature probe is mounted
+serial port, an advanced Networked Robotics digital temperature probe,

 inside the freezer using Networked Robotics-proprietary methods.